ram12ka4/dsa_machine_learning/Welcome file.md

 It is a field of study that gives computer the ability to learn without being explicitly programmed.

 ### According to Tom Mitchell (1997/98)
-A machine or an agent or any non machines like biological agent or a computer program is said to learn from experience E with respect to some class of tasks T and some performance measure P, if the learners performance on tasks T in that class, as measured by P, improves with experience E.
+A machine or an agent or any non machines like biological agent or a computer program is said to learn from experience E with respect to some class of tasks T with some performance measure P, if the learners performance on tasks T in that class, as measured by P, improves with experience E.

 ## Create files and folders